Insect farming: Cochineal

 Made into a red dye known as carmine, cochineal are incorporated into many products, including cosmetics, food, paint, and fabric.
 About 100,000 insects are needed to make a single kilogram of dye.
 The shade of red the dye yields depends on how the insect is processed.
 France is the world's largest importer of carmine.

 Crickets

 Among the hundreds of different types of crickets, the house cricket (Acheta domesticus) is the most common type used for human consumption.
 The cricket is one of the most nutritious edible insects, and in many parts of the world, crickets are consumed dry-roasted, baked, deep-fried, and boiled.
 Cricket consumption may take the form of cricket flour, a powder of dried and ground crickets, which is easily integrated into many food recipes.
 Crickets are commonly farmed for non-human animal food, as they provide much nutrition to the many species of reptiles, fish, birds and other mammals that consume them.
-Crickets are normally killed by deep freezing, where they feel no pain and are sedated before neurological death.
+Crickets are normally killed by deep freezing.